 Below: After cutting the new shoots.
 It is obvious that the left side of the top needs to be wired and repositioned!

-Below: In this left side shot it is even more obvious that the left side of that top needs to be filled up by lowering the branch above that big gap!
+Below: In this left-side shot it is even more obvious that the left side of that top needs to be filled up by lowering the branch above that big gap!
 This open space arose when a major branch died back!

 Below: Collecting one of the Yews from this post!

 Below: The fourth example.
-This one was collected by my myself during one of the collecting trips I made with Tony and friends during the late nineties in Wales.
+This one was collected by myself during one of the collecting trips I made with Tony and friends during the late nineties in Wales.
 As soon as I got home it was planted in a hard plastic Bonsai container and then left alone to recover!

 Below: After the first signs of recovery I removed all the useless growth of those long branches so that all the energy would go to the foliage that matters!
 And then the tree was left alone again to get stronger for its first real styling!

-Below: The tree consist of a left and right sections with a strip of deadwood running in between from top to bottom.
+Below: The tree consists of left and right sections with a strip of deadwood running in between from top to bottom.
 A year later, when the tree was looking very vigorous, I decided that it was safe to perform a drastic pruning!
 So I cut off all the foliage and branches from the left section of the tree, leaving the stumps so that they could be turned into Jins.
-And I removed all the bark from that left section, creating a nice contrast between live (brown) section and the deadwood (white) section!
+And I removed all the bark from that left section, creating a nice contrast between the live (brown) section and the deadwood (white) section!
 The branches that were useful for my design were wired and then the tree was left alone (as long as it needed) to recover from it all!

 Below: A year later it was doing just fine so I planted it in a proper Bonsai pot.

 Below: And this is how that same Bonsai looked in September 2007.
 That same year it was proudly exhibited in the fifth and last edition of the now legendaries “Ginkgo Awards” in Belgium.
 I like the contrast of colours in this tree and the circular design!
 Almost like yin yang…live and dead!
-But what I like most is that I created a design with an otherwise big no no….the right bottom branch that grows directly out of the inside of that curve!
+But what I like most is that I created a design with an otherwise big no-no….the right bottom branch that grows directly out of the inside of that curve!
 And still, it works and makes you look twice because it is so unconventional!
 And that was just what I hoped to achieve with this design!

 Height: 35 cm/ 14 Inch.
 Pot: Tokoname.
 Table: CHR furniture (B)